Brian Johnson (kicker)

-Brian Johnson (born March 5, 1999) is an American football placekicker who is currently a free agent.
+Brian Johnson (born March 5, 1999) is an American former professional football placekicker.
 He played college football at Virginia Tech and signed with the Chicago Bears as an undrafted free agent in 2021.
-Johnson has also been a member of the New Orleans Saints and Washington Football Team.
+Johnson was also a member of the New Orleans Saints and Washington Football Team.

 College career

 Johnson was a member of the Virginia Tech Hokies for five seasons, redshirting as a true freshman.
 He finished his collegiate career with 54 field goals on 71 attempts (76.1%) and all 131 of extra points he attempted.

 Professional career

-Chicago Bears
+Chicago Bears (first stint)

 Johnson was signed by the Chicago Bears as an undrafted free agent on May 13, 2021.
 He was waived on August 31, 2021, during final roster cuts and re-signed to the team's practice squad the following day.

 New Orleans Saints

 Johnson was signed by the New Orleans Saints off the Bears' practice squad on October 12, 2021.
-He made his professional debut on October 25, 2021, against the Seattle Seahawks on Monday Night Football and made a field goal with 1:56 left in the fourth quarter to put the Saints ahead in a 13-10 win.
+He made his professional debut on October 25, 2021, against the Seattle Seahawks on Monday Night Football and made a field goal with 1:56 left in the fourth quarter to put the Saints ahead in a 13–10 win.
 He was waived on November 19, 2021.